staten-island-tech/vue-api-project-ashley-zhong-and-evan-gao/README.md

 Children Components PieChartCard.vue and BarChartCard.Vue are for DeathDataView.vue Parent Component

-Views BarChartView.vue and PieChartView.vue are different routable charts on the HomeView.vue Parent Component
+Views PieChartView.vue is a routable chart on the HomeView.vue Parent Component

 Children Component Maincard.vue is for the HomeView.vue Parent Component